gph82/mdciao/doc/installation.rst

 |se|

 .. note::
  As almost any Python module, ``mdciao`` comes with some dependencies that will be installed along when installing ``mdciao``.
 If you don't want ``mdciao`` to alter the existing python installation, we highly recommend to create a separate, virtual python environment to install ``mdciao`` into.
+More info on how to do this in the note about the `Python interpreter and environment`_.

 Installation from source
 ------------------------